vinliao/install-macos-theme/README.md

 ## Run install script
 Run `sudo ./install.sh`

-The rendering might take a while.
-Grab a tea and watch a youtube video before coming back.

 ## Update your gnome tweaks setting
 Now you just need to update your settings on gnome tweaks.
 If you haven't installed gnome tweaks yet, install it from your package manager.